 Temporal data represents a state in time in ArcGIS Pro.
-You can create a point, 3D object or building scene layer that stores datetime values for each feature.
-For example, when each building was constructed and demolished or the last inspection date of trees within a city.
-Time information can be captured in Coordinated Universal Time (UTC) or local time.
-UTC is the universal time, which is equal to Greenwich Mean Time.
+You can create a point, 3D object, or building scene layer that stores datetime values for each feature.
+For example, when each building was constructed and demolished or the last inspection date of trees in a city.
+Time information can be captured in coordinated universal time (UTC) or local time.
+UTC is the universal time, which is equal to Greenwich mean time.

 Depending on the scene layer source, you can store the datetime values as local time with a UTC offset or UTC time depending on your geoprocessing environment time zone settings.
 The following table lists the various methods of creating a scene layer and the time settings that can be set on the scene layer.

-Local time unless time zone is set in the geoprocessing environment settings.
+Local time unless the time zone is set in the geoprocessing environment settings.

 All datetime values in the scene layer are stored in the time zone defined by the geoprocessing tool.